-- 8. The proposed audit fee for the 2018/19 audit of the QLTR is £3,990 (2017/18 £3.870).
-In determining the audit fee we have taken account of the risk exposure of QLTR, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
-Our audit approach assumes receipt of the unaudited annual report and accounts, with a complete working papers package on 13 May 2019. - 9.
-Where our audit cannot proceed as planned through, for example, late receipt of unaudited annual report and accounts or being unable to take planned reliance from the work of internal audit, a supplementary fee may be levied.
+- 8. The proposed audit fee for the 2018/19 audit of the RMA is £7,010 [2017/18 £6,870].
+In determining the audit fee, we have taken account of the risk exposure of the RMA, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
+Our audit approach assumes receipt of the unaudited annual accounts, with a complete working papers package by 13 May 2019. - 9.
+Where our audit cannot proceed as planned through, for example, the late receipt of unaudited annual report and accounts, a supplementary fee may be levied.
 An additional fee may also be required in relation to any work or other significant exercises out with our planned audit activity.